INSIGHT-In Alabama, infrastructure dollars revive a 'zombie' highway | Headlines

 "This is the continuation of a promise made," said Ron Kitchens, chief executive officer of the Birmingham Business Alliance, an economic development group.
 Opponents of the Beltline, meanwhile, are incensed that a gusher of cash is set to revive a dormant project that even local planning officials once ranked as a middling priority.
 Environmentalists say the Beltline would encourage sprawl and threaten wild areas - the antithesis of Biden's green agenda.

 "It's a true dinosaur of a pork barrel project," said Nelson Brooke of Black Warrior Riverkeeper, a local environmental group.
 "It's a perfect example of what shouldn't be happening with this new money."
-Biden's administration is writing the check, but it has little control over Alabama's project.
-"It is up to state departments of transportation to make decisions to move projects forward," said Nancy Singer, a spokesperson for the Federal Highway Administration.
+Biden's administration is writing the check, but it has little say over Alabama's project, which is funded through a special account for highways in the region.
+Nancy Singer, a spokesperson for the Federal Highway Administration, said states that receive that money control those projects as long as they comply with federal rules.

 PHANTOM FREEWAY The Beltline isn't the only controversial aspect of Biden's infrastructure deal.
 Many Democrats groused that it favors freeways over transit, while some Republicans derided it as a wasteful grab bag of Democratic priorities.